Siege of Aquileia

-The Siege of Aquileia is a siege battle that took place in 238 in the town of Aquileia during the Year of the Six Emperors which resulted in the assassination of Maximinus Thrax.
+The siege of Aquileia was a siege battle that took place in 238 in the town of Aquileia during the Year of the Six Emperors, which resulted in the assassination of Maximinus Thrax.

 Battle

 Origins

 After the revolt of Gordian I and Gordian II and ascension of Balbinus and Pupienus, Maximinus marched on Rome.
 He reached the city of Aquileia, expecting an easy victory: the city's walls had long been in disrepair.
-However under the leadership of senators Rutilius Pudens Crispinus and Tullus Menophilus, the walls were repaired and the city rallied to defend itself in a siege.
+However under the leadership of senators Rutilius Pudens Crispinus and Tullius Menophilus, the walls were repaired and the city rallied to defend itself in a siege.
 According to Herodian:

 These two had seen to everything with careful attention.
 With great foresight they had brought into the city supplies of every kind in quantities sufficient to enable it to withstand a long siege.
 An ample supply of water was available from the many wells in the city, and, a river flowing at the foot of the city wall provided both a defensive moat and an abundance of water.

-The siege
+Siege

 Maximinus' Pannonian legions attacked the walls of the city but were unsuccessful.
 Maximinus sent envoys to negotiate a surrender, but Crispinus persuaded the town to refuse.

 Maximinus' forces besieged the city but found it more difficult than originally thought.
 Herodian:

 They launched numerous assaults virtually every day, and the entire army held the city encircled as if in a net, but the Aquileians fought back determinedly, showing real enthusiasm for war.
 They had closed their houses and temples and were fighting in a body, together with the women and children, from their advantageous position on the parapet and in the towers.
 In this way they held off their attackers, and no one was too young or too old to take part in the battle to preserve his native city.

 The Aquileians had plenty of food and good morale; they also used weapons to better effect, such as pouring oil on soldiers trying to climb the walls.
 Herodian:

 The army of Maximinus grew depressed and, cheated in its expectations, fell into despair when the soldiers found that those whom they had not expected to hold out against a single assault were not only offering stout resistance but were even beating them back.
 The Aquileians, on the other hand, were greatly encouraged and highly enthusiastic, and, as the battle continued, their skill and daring increased.
 Contemptuous of the soldiers now, they hurled taunts at them.
 As Maximinus rode about, they shouted insults and indecent blasphemies at him and his son.
 The emperor became increasingly angry because he was powerless to retaliate.
 Unable to vent his wrath upon the enemy, he was enraged at most of his troop commanders because they were pressing the siege in cowardly and halfhearted fashion.
 Consequently, the hatred of his supporters increased, and his enemies grew more contemptuous of him each day.